African hip-hop: Senegal

-Senegal has one of the most active hip hop scenes on the continent, and has produced international stars like MC Solaar.
+Senegal has one of the most active hip hop scenes on the continent and has produced international stars like MC Solaar.
 US hip hop became popular in Senegal in the early 1980s, and a few MCs began rapping.
 During this period, many Senegalese rappers were copying American performers quite closely.
 One often-cited reason for the prominence of Senegalese hip hop is the ancient musical and oral traditions of that country, which include some practices, like griots and tassou, which are similar to rapping.
+Some of the earliest hip hop groups from Senegal include Positive Black Soul, Pee Froiss, and Daara J.

 It was not until later in the decade that a more distinctive Senegalese sound began evolving, along with the use of Wolof lyrics.
 The 1990s saw a division in the Senegalese scene, with some artists remaining underground, associated with the American alternative hip hop scene, while others, like Black Mboolo ("Alal"), fused hip hop with Senegalese mbalax style, (this is called "mbalax rap" or "rap ragga soul"), which uses the sabar drums.